Why Should I Have My Piano Tuned?

 How Often Should I Have My Piano Tuned?

-It is recommended that a household piano is tuned no less than once per year.
+It is recommended that a household piano is tuned no less than every 6-8 months.
 Pianos are also commonly located in churches and schools and these pianos generally receive more vigorous playing and the temperature changes are much more radical and frequent.
-It is recommended that more frequently played pianos be tuned at least twice a year.
+It is recommended that more frequently played pianos be tuned at least every 4-6 months.
 If left for longer than these recommended intervals it is possible that your technician cannot guarantee a stable tuning as the strings are no longer used to being stretched, or string breakages may occur (which your technician cannot be held responsible for).
 In this case two or more tunings and additional repair work will be required to stabilise the piano.

 What is Regulation?